goblinfactory/gunner/README.md

 Notes:
 ---
-**__Gunner currently reports different values to what system performance monitors report, specifically the requests per second.
-I am manually testing by running the following on the command line of the windows server I'm hitting;__**
+__**Gunner currently reports different values to what system performance monitors report, specifically the requests per second.**__ This may or may not be correct, despite the apparent contradiction.
+I am busy investigating further.
+I am manually testing by running the following on the command line of the windows server I'm hitting;

 	typeperf "\W3SVC_W3WP(_Total)\Requests / Sec"